Sillians/grokking_maths/matrices/symmetric_matrices.md

+### Key Insights into the structure and properties of spectral decomposition

 The spectral decomposition of a symmetric matrix provides key insights into its structure and properties.
 Here are the main conclusions: